Nuitka/Nuitka-Action/README.md

 # Usage Details

 See [action.yml](action.yml) for details on how this action works under the hood.
+It is actually pretty simple.

 ## Build a python script into an exe